Atlantic Patrol: Synopsis

 In 1940, the Atlantic Ocean has become a strategic "highway" from the New World to Great Britain.
 The numerous ships that ply the Atlantic sea lanes during World War II head for nameless English ports where they unload their precious cargo of troops, war matérial and supplies.
 Canadian seamen play a vital role in the lifeline for England.

 From Canadian factories to docks, the endless supply of war materiel is carried aboard freighters that are marshalled into convoys protected by Royal Canadian Navy (RCN) destroyers.
 Royal Canadian Air Force Supermarine Stranraer seaplanes provide the first aerial protection but once the convoy is out to sea, the RCN destroyers are in charge.

 The unseen enemy that the convoys face are the U-boats that wait for any stragglers from the convoy.
 When an alarm is sounded that enemy U-boats are thought to be nearby, the destroyers launch high-explosive depth charges and charge ahead at full speed, reaching 37 knots, turning back the threat.
 Once the convoy reaches its destination in England, the Canadian destroyers quickly turn around and head back to their home ports to escort a new convoy, heading for England.

 Production

-Atlantic Patrol was part of the Canada Carries On series, produced with financial backing from the Wartime Information Board.
+Atlantic Patrol was part of the Canada Carries On series, produced with the financial backing from the Wartime Information Board.
 The documentary was created as a morale boosting propaganda film during World War II.

 The narrator of Atlantic Patrol was Lorne Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or as in Atlantic Patrol, narrating a particularly serious topic such as Canadian seaman at war, he was "The Voice of Doom".